eclipse/kapua/docs/developer-guide/en/sso.md

 Both scripts (`deploy` and `activate`) require both Kapua and Keycloak URLs.
 Keycloak requires the Kapua web console URL in order to allow requests from this source, while Kapua requires the Keycloak URL in order to forward requests to Keycloak.
 The URLs are being constructed from OpenShift routes, which are configured for both Kapua and Keycloak.
-However this requires that Kapua is set up before Keycloak and that the `activate` script can only be called after the `deploy` script has been successfully run.
+However, this requires that Kapua is set up before Keycloak and that the `activate` script can only be called after the `deploy` script has been successfully run.

 Please refer to the [Keycloak Example (Docker based)](#keycloak-example-docker-based) section for the user creation, or